dan-goldberg/interviews/tbj/tbj_202101/TBJQuestionnaireResults.md

 |     19 |     184486 |             9   |       1.17 |      0.25 |         0.129 |
 |     20 |     121615 |            31.8 |       1.13 |      0.6  |         0.036 |

 /* note that this metric excludes outs above average added due to increasing the likelihood of a doubleplay or from tagging basestealers.
-This only looks at whether the SS made the primary play, getting an out.
+I decided not to try to handle those special, and much tougher, cases; the available data is insufficient to quanitfy those aspects of making outs.
+Instead, this model only looks at whether the SS got the out making the primary play, being the first to touch the ball.

 ### 1 - Methodology